edgeimpulse/expert-projects/ai-leukemia-classifier.md

 python3 classifier.py
 ```

 You should see similar to the following output.
-In our case, our model performed exceptionally well at classifying the variuous stages of leukemia, only classifying 3 samples out of 14 incorrectly.
+In our case, our model performed exceptionally well at classifying the various stages of leukemia, only classifying 3 samples out of 14 incorrectly.

 ```
 Loaded runner for "Edge Impulse Experts / Acute Lymphoblastic Leukemia Classifier"